Had I but known

+Mystery plot

-The phrase is used to refer to a group of Golden Age mystery writers, mostly female, who wrote novels characterized by the use of the "had I but known" plot in which the narrator keeps key pieces of evidence from the police, apparently for the sole purpose of prolonging their work.
+The phrase is used to refer to a type of mystery plot, adopted by a group of Golden Age mystery writers, mostly female.
+The narrator keeps key pieces of evidence from the police, apparently for the sole purpose of prolonging their work.

 The HIBK school is associated with the works of Mary Roberts Rinehart, specifically The Circular Staircase (1908), in which "a middle-aged spinster is persuaded by her niece and nephew to rent a country house for the summer.
 The house they choose belonged to a bank defaulter who had hidden stolen securities in the walls.
 The gentle, peace-loving trio is plunged into a series of crimes solved with the help of the aunt.
-This novel is credited with being the first in the "Had-I-But-Known" school."
+This novel is credited with being the first of its type.

 Other members of the HIBK school include Ethel Lina White and Lenore Glen Offord.

 The HIBK school was parodied by Ogden Nash in his poem "Don't Guess, Let Me Tell You":